UCLA Faculty Center

 The Conservancy’s California Register nomination for the property had the support of the Los Angeles Cultural Heritage Commission and received a positive staff recommendation from the California State Office of Historic Preservation, which recommended listing the UCLA Faculty Center in the California Register.

-We disagree and are very disappointed with the State Historic Resources Commission’s decision to reject the nomination and are currently determining our next steps to prevent the needless demolition of the Faculty Center.
+We disagree and remain disappointed with this decision by the State Historic Resources Commission’s decision to reject the nomination.